 Photographs are a powerful tool for the family historian, and with Vivid-Pix they can help preserve family stories and memories for future generations.

 For more than four decades, Rick Voight has explored the ways in which photography can change our lives.
-His career began in the world of photography, first through hands-on roles that helped him understand cameras from the inside out, and later through influential positions at Kodak where he worked with emerging digital systems, imaging workflows, and customer-focused innovation.
+His career began in the world of photography, first through hands-on roles that helped him understand cameras from the inside out, and later through influential positions at Kodak and HP where he worked with emerging digital systems, imaging workflows, and customer-focused innovation.

 From photographs to family stories